What is a Florida VA Loan?

 These amounts are based on the cost of living for each county, but the VA loan limits in Florida are typically around $453,100.
 It is not a guarantee that you will be approved for this full amount, but this is the maximum that a lender will consider while still maintaining the benefits of the program.

 Besides, a military mortgage that exceeds these VA loan limits in Florida will require some type of down payment.

 There is one major exception to the standard VA loan limits in Florida though.
 Monroe County has a substantially higher limit of $529,000.

 Homeowners who want additional information regarding a military mortgage can reach out to their regional loan center.
 Trained representatives are available to answer questions regarding eligibility, the application process, and the first steps you need to take to receive a VA loan in Florida.

-Your regional loan center is also equipped to help connect with you loan assistance programs if your home is at risk of moving into foreclosure.
+Also, your regional loan center is equipped to help connect with your loan assistance programs if your home is at risk of moving into foreclosure.

 Service members who are applying for a Florida VA loan will want to refer to the St. Petersburg regional loan center.
 This office is responsible for 2.3 million veterans, including those located in Florida, Alabama, Mississippi, Puerto Rico, and the Virgin Islands.

 Can you actually afford to purchase a home?
 This is a question many potential buyers find themselves asking throughout the purchase process.
 You can determine affordability at a quick glance.
 Take a look at the median home prices in your area.

 Florida is seeing tremendous growth in its real estate market which is consistent with home prices in the rest of the country.
 Over the past few years, home prices have increased by almost eight percent.
 While they continue to rise, the current median list price is roughly $284,900 with a square foot price of $160.

 Some cities will have a lower median list price, including Jacksonville.
 The current median list price among all properties in Jacksonville is close to $176,000 with a square foot price of $108.